cazyw/shakespeare-quotes/README.md

 ```
 src/
+  |- Home.jsx
+  |- PostQUote.jsx
+  |- DisplayQuote.jsx
-  |- Home.js
+  |- ButtonForm.jsx
-  |- Button.jsx
+  |- ButtonDisplay.jsx
   |- Button.css
 ```

-Note: this section is being refactored to be done properly in React
+Note: this section is being refactored to be done properly in React which I'm still learning

 ## Testing